KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Current of Electricity.md

 - `I` is the current in amperes (A)
 - `V` is the voltage in volts (V)
 - `R` is the resistance in ohms (Ω)

+### Power Rating

+> Definition: Power rating: The maximum power that a device can be used without being damaged

+Resistors usually have standard ratings of 1/8, 1/4, 1/2, 1 and 2 Watts.
+When choosing a resistor, choose one with a power rating that is double or more than the power that will be dissipated in the resistor, to ensure good tolerance.

 High-power devices include things like heaters, kettles, and ovens.
 Low-power devices include things like LED lights.
 For more information on how power is used, see <doc:Practical-Electricity>.